sbintuitions/JMTEB/README.md

 @inproceedings{li2026jmteb,
-    author = {Li, Shengzhe and Ohagi, Masaya and Ri, Ryokan and Fukuchi, Akihiko and Shibata, Tomohide and Kawahara, Daisuke}, title = {{JMTEB and JMTEB-lite: Japanese Massive Text Embedding Benchmark and Its Lightweight Version}}, booktitle = "Proceedings of the Thirteenth Language Resources and Evaluation Conference", month = may,
+    author = {Li, Shengzhe and Ohagi, Masaya and Ri, Ryokan and Fukuchi, Akihiko and Shibata, Tomohide and Kawahara, Daisuke}, title = {{JMTEB and JMTEB-lite: Japanese Massive Text Embedding Benchmark and Its Lightweight Version}}, booktitle = "Proceedings of the Fifteenth Language Resources and Evaluation Conference", month = may,
     year = "2026",
     address = "Palma, Mallorca, Spain",